Frequently Asked Questions

 Adjunct faculty are not expected to attend department meetings but are welcome to do so if they wish.

 An opportunity to participate in professional development is offered through KCC's Teaching and Learning Center, KTLC.
-A schedule for teaching and learning activities can be found by logging into ANGEL and clicking on the Passport for Professional Growth and then clicking on the calendar tab.
+A schedule for teaching and learning activities can be found on the TLC calendar.
+Adjunct faculty members are welcome to attend any offerings.

-The Passport for Professional Growth Pathway 1 is required of new full time faculty members and is strongly recommended for adjunct faculty members.
-Adjunct faculty members who complete Pathway 1 are eligible for a pay increase.
+Additionally, a series of Teaching and Learning Modules are required of new full time faculty members and is strongly recommended for adjunct faculty members.
+This program begins in September and runs through April.
+Adjunct faculty members who successfully complete the series are eligible for a one time stipend.

-If you have questions regarding professional development opportunities at KCC contact the Director of Instructional Technology and Faculty Development, Craig Keigher at 815-802-8402.
+If you have questions regarding professional development opportunities at KCC, contact Craig Keigher at 815-802-8402.

 Printing: Tests and handouts requiring more than eight copies will be printed by the Media Department.
 They require dark, legible originals with at least a 1/2-inch margin on all sides.
 All jobs submitted to Media must have a Request for Printing/Binding Services form attached and completed in full.
 These forms may be obtained in the areas in which the copy machines are located.
 Once the work request form is completed and attached to originals, deposit jobs in the "TO PRINT" tray also located near the copy machines.
 All tests and handouts requiring simple collating and stapling will be completed within two full working days.
 Any books or other large jobs will be completed as soon as the workload permits.
 At peak times, i.e., beginning of a semester, midterm, and finals, Media cannot promise a 48-hour turn-around-time because of the massive increase in workload.
 Any jobs requiring colored ink other than black; 1,000 or more copies; or which may require graphic arts assistance will normally require a minimum of two weeks turnaround time.
 These requests should be submitted to the office of Marketing and Public Information.